 Don’t focus on ‘the grand romance’, focus on developing a friendship which develops into something more.

-But while you’re young, why not just go out and have fun without worrying whether this is the big passion and it ticks all the boxes.
+But while you’re young, why not just go out and have fun without worrying whether this is a big passion and it ticks all the boxes.

 Q: Can you be over a relationship but not over the person you were in the relationship with?